AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 ## Analyze downloaded CDN logs

 To gain insights such as cache hit ratio, and top URLs of MISS and PASS cache types, analyze the downloaded CDN log file.
-These insights help to optimize the [CDN cache configuration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/caching.html) and enhance the site performance.
+These insights help to optimize the [CDN cache configuration](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/content-delivery/caching) and enhance the site performance.

+To analyze the CDN logs, this tutorial presents three options:

+1. **Elasticsearch, Logstash, and Kibana (ELK)**: The [ELK dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling/blob/main/ELK/README.md) can be installed locally.
+1. **Splunk**: The [Splunk dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling/blob/main/Splunk/READEME.md) requires access to Splunk and [AEMCS log forwarding enabled](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/logging#splunk-logs) to ingest the CDN logs.
-To analyze the CDN logs, this article presents two options: the **Elasticsearch, Logstash, and Kibana (ELK)** [dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and [Jupyter Notebook](https://jupyter.org/).
-The ELK dashboard tooling can be installed locally onto your laptop, while the Jupityr Notebook tooling can be accessed remotely [as part of Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/data-science-workspace/jupyterlab/analyze-your-data.html?lang=en) without installing additional software, for those who have licensed Adobe Experience Platform.
+1. [Jupyter Notebook](https://jupyter.org/): It can be accessed remotely as part of [Adobe Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/data-science-workspace/jupyterlab/analyze-your-data) without installing additional software, for customers who have licensed Adobe Experience Platform.

 ### Option 1: Using ELK dashboard tooling

 The [ELK stack](https://www.elastic.co/elastic-stack) is a set of tools that provide a scalable solution to search, analyze, and visualize the data.
 It consists of Elasticsearch, Logstash, and Kibana.

-To identify the key details, let's use the [ AEMCS-CDN-Log-Analysis-ELK-Tool](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) dashboard tooling project.
+To identify the key details, let's use the [AEMCS-CDN-Log-Analysis-Tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling) project.
 This project provides a Docker container of the ELK stack and a pre-configured Kibana dashboard to analyze the CDN logs.

-1. Follow the steps from [How to setup the ELK Docker container](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool#how-to-set-up-the-elk-docker-container) and make sure to import the **CDN Cache Hit Ratio** Kibana dashboard.
+1. Follow the steps from [How to set up the ELK Docker container](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling/blob/main/ELK/README.md#how-to-set-up-the-elk-docker-containerhow-to-setup-the-elk-docker-container) and make sure to import the **CDN Cache Hit Ratio** Kibana dashboard.

 1. To identify the CDN cache hit ratio and top URLs, follow these steps:

-    1. Copy the downloaded CDN log file/s inside the environment-specific folder.
+    1. Copy the downloaded CDN log file/s inside the environment-specific logs folder, for example, `ELK/logs/stage`.

-    1. Open the **CDN Cache Hit Ratio** dashboard by clicking the top-left corner Navigation Menu > Analytics > Dashboard > CDN Cache Hit Ratio.
+    1. Open the **CDN Cache Hit Ratio** dashboard by clicking the top-left corner _Navigation Menu > Analytics > Dashboard > CDN Cache Hit Ratio_.

         ![CDN Cache Hit Ratio - Kibana Dashboard](assets/cdn-logs-analysis/cdn-cache-hit-ratio-dashboard.png){width="500" zoomable="yes"}